 Here you can find the necessity of a Wi-Fi adapter on a computer.

 The Bluetooth adapter looks like a small pen drive shape and is used in a system to connect to the Bluetooth network.
-Compared to the Wi-Fi adapter, the Bluetooth adapter necessity is low because nowadays almost all electronic devices come up with the in-built Bluetooth technology.
+Compared to the Wi-Fi adapter, the Bluetooth adapter necessity is low because nowadays almost all electronic devices come up with in-built Bluetooth technology.

 Both the Bluetooth and the Wi-Fi adapter use the same radio waves to transmit data from device to device.
 But what’s the actual difference between them?
 And why do we need two devices?
 Just read this article completely, to find answers to all these types of questions.